Concept: The Difference Between Webapps and Dataiku Applications¶

 The following example demonstrates the creation of a webapp using Bokeh:

-Developers create webapps within a Dataiku DSS project.
+Developers create webapps within a Dataiku project.
 Any user with the correct permissions can access the webapp.
-Developers can also share their webapps with non-DSS users.
+Developers can also share their webapps with non-Dataiku users.

-While coding skills are not required, application designers may need strong knowledge of Dataiku DSS.
-The application designer simply accesses the Application Designer from their project in Dataiku DSS when they want to create a Dataiku application:
+While coding skills are not required, application designers may need strong knowledge of Dataiku.
+The application designer simply accesses the Application Designer from their project in Dataiku when they want to create a Dataiku application:

 Let’s say a data-driven marketing team relies on a single data scientist to build dashboards for monitoring performance by region and quarter.
 The data scientist receives multiple requests each day for up-to-date data using different input parameters.